A Duty for Every Parent - Fire Safety

 As Rich Evans said, "Be cool about fire safety."
 There is little room for error when dealing with potential flame hazards.
 There are, however, several things that you can do to teach your children the basics of preventing fires and reacting to them.

 - Teach children the basics of the causes of fires.
 Keep them away from matches and lighters.
-They should understand the potential risk of each present.
+They should understand the potential risk of each presence.
 Furthermore, they should follow which materials are flammable and a potential hazard.

 - Stop, drop, and roll.
 This technique is constant since your days in school.
 It's the same as it was at the time.